Mongstaen/Docker-Radio-Display/README.md

 This small app is intended for use on LAN, hence the low - to non existing - security features.
 Currently running on a Raspberry Pi in our local radio studio.
 All services hosted on the Raspberry Pi itself, running alongside mAirlist Radio Automation.

 Some updates, added swagger endpoint protected by basic auth.
-Credentials can be set in the enviroment variables `SWAGGER_USER` and `SWAGGER_PASSWORD`.
+Credentials can be set in the environment variables `SWAGGER_USER` and `SWAGGER_PASSWORD`.
 Default is `admin` and `password`.

 ## Features